 You can find the full list of semi-finalists online.

 More on the James Beard Foundation Awards

-The announcement will be followed by the James Beard Awards Gala, which will take place on Monday, May 4, at the Lyric Opera of Chicago.
+The James Beard Award finalists will be announced on March 16, followed by the 2022 Restaurant and Chef Awards Ceremony which will take place at the Lyric Opera in Chicago on Monday, June 13.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.